MonwarezInc/Simple3DEngine/README.md

 GraphicEngine
 =============

+Current branch -> Try to use cmake instead of manual Makefile

 This is a graphics engine for a future project,
 I will probably reuse a part of my personal project